manuvazquez/gift-wrapper/README.md

 - only *numerical* and *multiple-choice* questions are supported (notice that the GIFT format itself doesn't support every type of question available in Moodle)

-- only one category can be specified for every list of questions

 - the latex support is very basic

 - embedded paths to images are only parsed correctly when surrounded by things usually recognized as whitespace (" ", new line)